lemur01/ablationAnalysis/README.md

 Mechanical stress combines with planar polarised patterning during metaphase to orient embryonic epithelial cell divisions
 doi: https://doi.org/10.1101/2023.07.12.548728

 The code was tested with Matlab 2022a.
-An exmple dataset is provided to be run with the script OFAnalysis.m .
+An example dataset is provided to be run with the script OFAnalysis.m .

 ### external dependency
 The source code provided in the folder extrn belongs to Visesh Chari.